RestlessTheRed/EldenRingBuildManager/README.md

 ## Feedback

-If you find any bugs or want to request new functionality being implemented, do not hesitate to contact me on Discord (`restless__mind`) or through my Twitch.
+If you find any bugs or want to request new functionality being implemented, do not hesitate to contact me on Discord (`RestlessTheRED`) or through my Twitch.